-The sommelier-approved bottle: 2012 Ojai Syrah Bien Nacido Vineyard ($45)
+The sommelier-approved bottle: 2017 Ojai Syrah Bien Nacido Vineyard ($50)

-The Sommelier Endorsement: "The Ojai Syrah Bien Nacido Vineyard Bottling is one of the very best syrahs out of the New World, year in and year out," says Furuya of this bottle selection.
-"It's not light and ethereal like pinot noir, and in this case, it doesn't have the bravado of a typical Napa Valley cabernet sauvignon, but it is masculine, savory, warming and it's got that musk smell and mojo reminiscent of the Old World, making it quite ideal for fall and winter enjoyment."
+The Sommelier Endorsement: "The Ojai Syrah Bien Nacido Vineyard Bottling is one of the very best syrahs out of the New World, year in and year out," Furuya says of this bottle selection.
+"It's not light and ethereal like pinot noir, and in this case, it doesn't have the bravado of a typical Napa Valley cabernet sauvignon, but it is savory, warming, and it's got that musk smell and mojo reminiscent of the Old World, making it quite ideal for fall and winter enjoyment."

 Known for its juicy fruit, structure, and bitterness, this wine pairs well with earthy, high-acid foods like roasted peppers, mushrooms, and eggplant, making it an ideal choice for an Italian- or Mediterranean-inspired meal, according to Furuya.

-The sommelier-approved bottle: 2014 Palmina Dolcetto ($22)
+The sommelier-approved bottle: 2017 Palmina Dolcetto ($22)

-The sommelier endorsement: "It has that masculine, savory, earthy, dark kind of edge to it that Italian red wines have, but it also has more juiciness, a more deliciousness, because of the generous California sunshine," Furuya describes.
+The sommelier endorsement: "It has that rich, savory, earthy, dark kind of edge to it that Italian red wines have, but it also has more juiciness, a more deliciousness, because of the generous California sunshine," Furuya describes.
 "All this makes it over-deliver for the dollar."

-The sommelier-approved bottle: 2016 Scherrer Rosé ($26)
+The sommelier-approved bottle: 2019 Scherrer Dry Rosé ($22)

-The sommelier-approved bottle: 2015 Ancient Peaks Zinfandel ($16)
+The sommelier-approved bottle: Ancient Peaks Zinfandel ($15)

 The sommelier endorsement: "It's a delicious, hearty, and savory zinfandel that over-delivers for the dollar," Furuya explains.
-"You're getting a real zinfandel, from a family-owned project, it's not just a commercial venture, and it's authentically Paso Robles."
+"You're getting a real zinfandel from a family-owned project; it's not just a commercial venture, and it's authentically Paso Robles."

-The sommelier-approved bottle: 2015 Sucette Grenache ($58)
+The sommelier-approved bottle: 2016 Sucette Grenache ($52)